 Let me explain with the help of a map.

 In the map above, the yellow line is the Kaza Manali Highway.
 After Kiato, that road further heads to Manali via Losar, Kunzum Pass, Batal and Rohtang.
 On the Kaza side, this road further heads towards Shimla via Nako, Rampur, and Narkanda.
-The blue line the road is the one that connects Chicham Village to the highway.
+The blue line on the map is the one that connects Chicham Village to the highway.

 Kaza to Chicham Bridge